brianfrankcooper/YCSB/elasticsearch7/README.md

 **CONFIGURING SECURITY PARAMETERS**

 Elasticsearch 7.x Java High Level REST Client for YCSB framework enables the user to connect to clusters that have different levels of security provided by [Elasticsearch security features][10].
+Different configuration levels are detailed in this table:

 | Security Level | `es.security.ssl` | `es.authentication` |
 | ------ | ------ | ------ |